 The ladolemono gets absorbed by the thigh meat really quickly due to the fact that grilling generally dries out meat.
 In addition to replenishing lost moisture it infuses the chicken with the combined deliciousness of spicy fruitiness from the olive oil and citrus notes from the lemon.

-Serve the Grilled Greek Chicken
+Serve the Grilled Boneless Chicken Thighs

 Arrange the chicken on top and liberally drizzle or brush it with the vibrant ladolemono.
 Season with salt and pepper to taste and enjoy!

 Hummus, cucumber salads, grilled green beans, Greek pasta salad or traditional Greek salad accompanied by pita bread, thinly sliced red onions and tzatziki are also wonderful additions.

 Dish Variations – Greek Yogurt Chicken Marinade & Chicken Breast

 If you want the chicken to be exceptionally tender you can prepare the above described marinade with yogurt.
 The beneficial live bacteria in Greek yogurt will have a tenderizing effect on the meat.
 All you have to do is add about half a cup to the mixture.